SharpLink Gaming stock rallies 7% after $30M Ethereum buy

 The first half of 2025 has seen cryptocurrency investors lose nearly $2.5 billion to hacks and scams, according to recent security analyses.
 Wallet compromises and phishing remain the most common attack vectors, with two major incidents alone accounting for almost $1.8 billion in losses.

-The scale of these attacks highlights the urgent need for more robust and adaptive security protocols, as the sophistication of scams continues to escalate.
+The scale of these attacks indicates the need to develop more robust and adaptive security protocols, as the sophistication of scams continues to escalate.

 AI-Driven Deepfakes and Social Engineering Fuel New Threats